Canadian Celiac Association is asking Canadians to #GoBeyondTheGut

 “Many people look to classic clinical features like diarrhea and bloating as a sign of gluten intolerance but do not realize that this disease, which is an autoimmune condition, can impact the whole body,” says Dr. Mohsin Rashid, a professor of Pediatrics, Gastroenterology & Nutrition at Dalhousie University.

 The best-known symptoms or celiac disease are digestive in nature – chronic diarrhea, abdominal pain, and unintended weight loss.
 However, celiac disease is much more than a digestive problem.
-Some of the top atypical features are anemia, bone disease, elevated liver enzymes neurological problems like migraines, short stature and reproductive problems.
+Some of the top atypical features are anemia, joint pain, oral and dental problems, bone disease, neurological problems like migraines and reproductive problems.

 “Iron deficiency anemia is now one the most frequent presenting problems in adults with celiac disease,” notes Dr. Rashid.
 “It is important for patients and family doctors to check for celiac disease when there is anemia and iron levels are low.”

-“Delays in diagnosis can have serious health implications,” says Anne Wraggett, president of the Canadian Celiac Association.
+“Delays in diagnosis can have serious health implications,” says Treena Duncan, president of the Canadian Celiac Association.
 “In severe cases, there could be fractures due to weak bones and even cancer of the bowel.”

 “We encourage those who believe they might have a condition related to gluten to NOT simply stop eating gluten.
+CCA has recently issued a guidance document on The Gluten Challenge to help physicians and other healthcare practitioners improve diagnosis rates.
 It is important to know the exact problem and to get screened for celiac disease with a blood test.
 Celiac disease is a serious autoimmune disorder that can impact one’s health in many ways.
-Speak with your doctor and get tested FIRST,” urges Wraggett.
+Speak with your doctor and get tested FIRST,” urges Duncan.

 To learn more about the atypical signs of celiac disease, visit the CCA’s website at www.celiac.ca.
 CCA is hosting free educational webinars throughout the month of May along with public outreach using the hashtag #GoBeyondTheGut.